Guide to Mammography Systems – How to Pick a System

 Analog Mammography Systems

-They come with a couple of disadvantages:
+But, they come with a couple of disadvantages:

 When Do I Need 3D Mammography?

-In opposition to this, a normal mammogram consists of one 2D image from one angle.
+This increases visibility of small changes of the tissue, making diagnostics easier.
+A normal mammogram consists of one 2D image from one angle.

 Main Advantages of Mammography with Tomosynthesis

-• Better image quality
+• Better image quality.

-• Earlier detection of changes in the breast tissue and better accuracy
+• Earlier detection of changes in the breast tissue and better accuracy.

-• Overcomes some limitations of 2D mammograms such as tissue overlap and hereby decreases false positive scans
+• Overcomes some limitations of 2D mammograms, such as tissue overlap, and hereby decreases false positive scans.

 Additionally, they can detect microcalcifications in the breast tissue, which can be a precursor for cancer.